zhanghongce/TACAS-artifact/README.md

     source INSTALL.sh
     ```

-   This will invoke the installation process.
+   This will start the installation process.
 When prompted for password, please type your password (a single letter "a" for this VM) and press `<Enter>` to grant root permission.